yayegeyay/yayegeyay.github.io/_posts/2025-06-24-systematically-improving-rag-applications.md

 ### The Scalable Framework for AI Operations

-The optimization methodology I developed has been successfully replicated across multiple AI implementations:
+The optimization methodology we developed has been successfully replicated across multiple AI implementations:

 **Monitor the Economics:** Track cost per successful outcome rather than just technical metrics, ensuring that optimization efforts align with business value creation.